MarineOpticsLab/matchup_workflow/ReadMe.md

 **06a-matchup_outputDatarows.py:** This script takes in a field id and its matching granule id, as well as it reads in the field dataframe.
 It selects out the field data from the field dataframe associated with the field id.
 It imports the satellite file from the granule id.
 It performs a great circle distance check.
 Up until now, the field id and granule id are matched by a 6 hour time window.
 In this script, if the great circle distance between the field data point and the nearest satellite pixel in the granule is less than 1 km, the processing continues.
 Otherwise, the matchup is recorded in an excluded matchup log, and processing moves on to the next matchup.
 For matchups within 1 km, this script selects a 5x5 pixel grid around the nearest matchup pixel.
 It calculates statistics (mean, median, stdev, etc) from the pixel grid for each satellite product.
 It merges the field data with the pixel grid statistics, and outputs this 'matchup datarow' into it's own csv saved into a matchup directory.

-**07-mergeDatarows.py:** This script reads in all matchups single row csvs saved in the matchup directory and assembles a unified matchup dataframe.
+**07-mergeDatarows.py:** This script reads in all matchup single row csvs saved in the matchup directory and assembles a unified matchup dataframe.
 This script uses pd.concat to assemble the rows together.
 Concatenation is a slow and heavy memory usage process.
 This script takes upwards of 12 hours to run.

 **08-groupWaveBands.py:** This script reads in the matchup dataframe, which contains matchups for seawifs, viirs, and modis.
 Seawifs, Viirs, and Modis record data at slightly different wavelengths.
 This script groups the wavelengths (for each product) into 10 color bands by taking the mean of the data that is grouped and saves out a new dataframe with color bands included.